Meditation teachers

 No Mud No Lotus: Transforming Suffering to Joy

 The Ven.
 Bhikkhu K. Ñāṇananda offers scholarly commentaries on the discourses.
 The series attempts to clear up confusion around nibbana.
 And especially that nibbana doesn’t imply either eternalism or annihilationism.
 The eternalist is afraid of losing the self, not understanding it is only a reflected dimension on dependently arisen consciousness.
 Likewise the annihilationist is only fighting against a reflection.
 Dependent upon clinging to the reflection – which is different from the way things are – there is becoming.
 As that becoming grows otherwise from what was craved, dependent on that there is now stress.
-Nibbana is transcendent to an eternal cycle of changing reflections depending for their arising on other reflections.
+Nibbana is transcendent to an eternal cycle of streams of dependently arisen processes interacting (SODAPI).
 It is, after understanding it as it is, becoming disenchanted with it, freeing the mind from these sankhara’s (reflections, conditions, fabrications).
 For his written resources, please consult seeing through the net.

 [12-2025] A recent interview has appeared on the current status and history of this series and tradition.